 "THE YULE OF THE TURKEYS

-usually two weeks early to suit the lovers of saturnalia.
+to suit the lovers of saturnalia.

-Countries ruled by Jesus' followers celebrate it,
+Countries ruled by Jesus' followers observe it,

-Those who disbelieve in the one god or demon join in at it,
+Those who disbelieve in the one god or demon

 because they have not yet been slain before Him,